 Storing Leftovers

-You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
+You can keep the leftovers in a sealed container in the fridge for 3-4 days.
 Reheat them in the microwave at 50% power.
-They're not as good as when served fresh, but they are still pretty good!
+You can also freeze the leftovers for up to three months.

 More Vegetable Recipes